nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ```

 In order to communicate with e-portal, updated to https, you need to modify
-KernelCare config files on all the servers if they have IPs hardcoded servers
+KernelCare config files on all the servers if they have IPs hard coded servers
 settings.

 To do that, update `PATCH_SERVER` and `REGISTRATION_URL` environment variables: